istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 overlooked and ignored in its entirety when it comes to weaving a mesh across many clusters, different environments, and integrating external services.
-The introduction of a caching DNS proxy in the Istio sidecar agent remediates these issues.
-Exercising control over the application’s DNS resolution allows Istio to accurately identify the target service for which traffic is bound to, and enhance the overall security, routing and telemetry posture in Istio, within and across clusters.
+The introduction of a caching DNS proxy in the Istio sidecar agent solves these issues.
+Exercising control over the application’s DNS resolution allows Istio to accurately identify the target service for which traffic is bound to, and enhance the overall security, routing, and telemetry posture in Istio within and across clusters.

 Smart DNS proxying is currently enabled in the `preview`